Xhynk/privacy-consent-assistant/readme.txt

 3. It's recommended to insert the Company information in the Privacy & Consent admin panel.

 == Changelog ==
+= 1.0.6 =
+* Replaced Dynamic CSS file with Dynamic CSS option.
+* Forced Positioning and colors on Consent Messages to better accommodate all themes.

 = 1.0.5 =
 * Better sanitization/validation methods when saving options
 * Fixed minor JS errors on non-post editor pages.